 Guest blog post by Beth Steinberg.
 Beth has over 18 years of experience in organization development, talent strategy, and leadership development.
 Her focus has been to help leaders and companies with complex organizational and growth issues.
 Beth focuses on driving useful employee programs, leadership coaching, executive development and organizational development.

-Few concepts in psychology have been written about more uncritically and incorrectly than that of feedback.
+Few concepts in psychology are written about more uncritically and incorrectly than that of feedback.
 Actually, feedback is only information, that is, data, and as such has no necessary consequences at all. – Latham & Locke

 In addition to the typical employee performance review, 360 feedback has continued to gain popularity over the years.
 Once a process used only for senior executives, new technologies and transparent company cultures have propelled the process to include many levels of the organization.
 While much of this change is positive, there are many things to think about when you embark upon a 360 feedback process for your team.

-Traditionally 360s have been done for the following reasons:
+Traditionally we do 360s for the following reasons:

-• To understand how the employee is viewed across an organization, including peers, key stakeholders and direct reports as part of a company feedback process.
-It can also be used as upward feedback on a manager.
+- In order to gain insight into how the employee is perceived throughout the organization, including by peers, key stakeholders, and direct reports, as part of a company feedback process.
+This feedback can also serve as a way to provide upward feedback on a manager.

 When is 360 feedback a good option?